Continuing Education Activity

-Similarly, another study found that Little League shoulder patients with glenohumeral internal rotation deficit (GIRD), which is a decreased rotational range of motion of the shoulder, was associated with 3-times increased risk of recurrence of Little League shoulder.
+Similarly, another study found that Little League shoulder patients with glenohumeral internal rotation deficit (GIRD), a decreased rotational range of motion of the shoulder, were associated with a 3-times increased risk of recurrence of Little League shoulder.

 Complications are rare, but they include growth plate anomalies such as:

-Little League shoulder can be managed without consultation to a sports medicine physician or orthopedic surgeon as long as the managing physician is practicing within his or her expertise and is confident he or she is making the correct diagnosis.
+Management of Little League shoulder does not necessarily require a consultation with a sports medicine physician or orthopedic surgeon as long as the managing clinician is practicing within his or her expertise and is confident he or she is making the correct diagnosis.